aldoprogrammer/quote-generator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Another notes
 You can train yourself to use API here, especially for beginner.
-SO lets having fun,
+SO lets having fun, and do coding everyday.

 ## Available Scripts